DAVID’S MAIN MUSICAL BANDS & PROJECTS:

 David is co-founder, co-director, arranger, composer and main teacher for the North Fork Valley Embodying Rhythm Marimba Project.
-The Embodying Rhythm Faculty Marimba Ensemble has been gaining momentum and repertoire and is excited to start working on their first full length album in the summer of 2017.
+The Embodying Rhythm Marimba Ensemble has been gaining momentum and repertoire over the past few years and is excited to start working on their first full length album soon.
 Check out the events page for upcoming concerts and workshops.
 We look forward to sharing the fun and inspiring sounds of these marimbas with you.
 Check out our Embodying Rhythm Marimba Project page for more info on marimbas, marimba lessons, workshops, performances, classes, residencies, and how to get involved playing marimbas.

 The greasy New Orleans flavored sounds of the North Fork’s own Grizzly Pears Jazz Band features Lazer Kid-Kotowich on trombone and vocals, Jon Hickam on accordion, guitar, and vocals, Jeannette Carey on sousaphone, and David Alderdice on drums, cymbals, bells, and blocks.
 Their repertoire consists of a bunch of dirty old New Orleans blues tunes and some Appalachian hollers, with some modern tunes through into the mix.
 They are sometimes joined by special guests, Lizzy Plotkin on violin and Dylan Fixmer on trumpet.
 Check out David’s drumming and some of Jon’s original songs on the Grizzly Pears 2016 release, “Apertif”.

 OTHER PROJECTS THAT DAVID IS INVOLVED IN: